 I love going to shows and seeing the collections on the runways, but I would only attend the ones that truly appeal to me.
-I’m not so keen on the mayhem and craziness of the shows
+I’m not so keen on the mayhem and craziness of the shows and parties.

 I love going to see art exhibitions and try to go to every new exhibition there is, whichever city or country I am in.
 I am involved in a lot of charity work, which I really enjoy.
 My parents have their own foundation and I often support Unicef too.

 I’ve recently started travelling a lot and have taken the opportunity to see the world.
 When you go on family vacations as a child you only experience so much culture.
 Now as an adult, I love to travel and I really love to immerse myself in the culture of wherever I go.
 Last November, I went travelling to Bali with my boyfriend and had the time of my life.
 I fell in love with the culture; the spirituality of the country and how carefree and humble everyone was.
 I felt I could really relate to the locals and loved being in such a beautiful environment.
 I stayed in Ubud, where it was less touristy so I could truly understand the Balinese way of living and I tried surfing for the first time.
 It was an incredible trip.